Pieman696/finalproject/README.md

+# Capstone Project Chuck Norris Joke API
 This capstone project named Chuck Norris Joke by unitlizing API provided to choose building React programming.
 Chuck Norris jokes API to create a hilarious joke React App website.

-How to Use:
+## How to Use:
 You can choose catagory what type of joke you want to random generate the joke display if you just click the button with out selecting the category it will generate the button randomly generate the button.

 Enjoys and have fun with it.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Backend
+This frontend application is served by [Chuck Norris API](https://api.chucknorris.io)
 ## Available Scripts

 In the project directory, you can run: